Table of Contents

 What Is Life Insurance?

 Life insurance is a contract whereby an insurance company promises to pay an agreed-upon amount of money upon the death of the insured person, in exchange for the payment of premiums.
 The policyowner chooses a death benefit amount and a beneficiary to receive the money.
-Then if the insured person dies while coverage is in force, the life insurance company pays the proceeds to the beneficiary the death benefit.
+Then if the insured person dies while coverage is in force, the life insurance company pays the proceeds to the beneficiary of the death benefit.

 While life insurance policies generally follow this same basic format, there can be significant differences depending on which type of policy you purchase.